appcraftconsulting/buymeacoffee/README.md

 ## Implement Buy Me a Coffee

-`BMCManager` is a singleton that is used to configure both username and presenting view controller.
-The username is the one you've chosen on www.buymeacoffee.com, and the presenting view controller is the one that will be used to present donation flow when user tap on the `BMCButton`.

 1. Import the BuyMeACoffee framework in your `UIApplicationDelegate`:
 ```swift
 import BuyMeACoffee
 ```
-2. Configure the `BMCManager` shared instance, typically in your app's `application:didFinishLaunchingWithOptions:` method:
+2. Configure the `BMCManager` shared instance with the username you've chosen on www.buymeacoffee.com, typically in your app's `application:didFinishLaunchingWithOptions:` method:
 ```swift
 BMCManager.shared.configure(username: "appcraftstudio")
 ```